-Freeze the cookies individually in zip bags and thaw 3 hours before on a rack at room temperature.
+Freeze the cookies individually in ziplock bags and thaw 3 hours before on a rack at room temperature.

 You can have so many keto cookies on a low-carb diet.
-Below I listed my favorite keto cookies recipe including my almond flour chocolate chip cookie recipe, perfect for breakfast or a keto dessert too!
+Below I listed my favorite keto cookie recipe, including my almond flour chocolate chip cookie recipe, perfect for breakfast or a keto dessert!